markspanbroek/oauthconsumer/README.md

 To use this library in your app, you need to follow these steps:

    * Add the XCode project from this repository to your app project.
-   * Set the User Header Search Path in XCode to include the folder where the OAuthConsumer header files are located, for instance: ${PROJECT_DIR}/OAuthConsumer
    * Add libOAuthConsumer.a to the libraries that your target is linked against
    * Add -ObjC to Other Linker Flags in XCode.